JanDeDobbeleer/oh-my-posh/docs/docs/configuration.md

 ### Type

 Tells the engine what to do with the block.
-There are two options, either it renders one or more segments, or it inserts a newline to start the next block on a new line.
+There are three options, either it renders one or more segments, inserts a newline to start the next block on a new line or sets a block as the `RPROMPT` when on [ZSH][rprompt].
 New line blocks require no additional configuration other than the `type`.

 ### Alignment